Why Sync App?

 - Scheduling — automated daily or weekly syncs

-- History & Logs — timestamps, durations, and per-file details
+⌘,Settings,⌘SSync,⌘⇧PPreview - History & Logs — two-pane layout with full run details

 - Preview mode — validate before writing any files